-- 91. The programme of work for the third cycle of the Regular Process indicates that assessment(s) will be produced to build on the findings of the first and second Assessments.
+91. The programme of work for the third cycle of the Regular Process indicates that assessment(s) will be produced to build on the findings of the first and second Assessments.
 The focus of these assessments will be developed in consultation with relevant stakeholders through a scoping exercise facilitated through regional workshops and under the guidance of the Ad Hoc Working Group of the Whole of the General Assembly on the Regular Process.
-Part of this process will be further identifying opportunities for dialogue with and input from other United Nations and intergovernmental processes, including the Department of Economic and Social Affairs in its capacity as the secretariat of the high-level political forum on sustainable development. - 92.
-The opportunity for dialogue and input will allow for content relevant to the Sustainable Development Goals, especially Goal 14, to be considered during the scoping exercise, and for the inclusion of relevant content in the assessment(s) to be developed during the third cycle.
+Part of this process will be further identifying opportunities for dialogue with and input from other United Nations and intergovernmental processes, including the Department of Economic and Social Affairs in its capacity as the secretariat of the high-level political forum on sustainable development.

+92. The opportunity for dialogue with and input from stakeholders will allow for content relevant information and experience toon the Sustainable Development Goals, especially Goal 14, to be considered during the scoping exercise, and for the inclusion of relevant content in the assessment(s) to be developed during the third cycle.
 This might include identifying the linkages between Goal 14 and other Goals in greater detail than what was done in the second Assessment and the present brief.
-It also might include identifying mechanisms that allow the direct transfer of knowledge to inform Goal evaluations. - 93.
-Finally, it could also include an assessment of progress on achieving the targets of Goal 14 and an analysis of the maturity of the related Goal 14 indicators and challenges in maturing these to the point they can be considered as tier I indicators.
-These activities will not only support delivery of output I of the programme of work for the third cycle of the Regular Process, 15 focused on assessment(s) of the state of the marine environment, but also assist with the delivery of output II as set out in the programme of work focused on supporting and interacting with other ocean-related intergovernmental processes.
+It also might include identifying mechanisms that allow the transfer of knowledge to inform Goal evaluations.

+93. Finally, it could also include an assessment, including that includes evaluation of good practices and lessons learned, of progress on achieving the targets of Goal 14.
+In addition, and an analysis of the maturity of the related Goal 14 indicators and identification of challenges in maturing these to the point they can be considered as tier I indicators could be conducted to support the implementation of SDG 14.
+These activities will not only support delivery of output I of the programme of work for the third cycle of the Regular Process,15 focused on assessment(s) of the state of the marine environment, but also assist with the delivery of output II as set out in the programme of work focused on supporting and interacting with other ocean-related intergovernmental processes.